 - Gross monthly income of $2,700 x .36 = $972 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our superb Mortgage Pre-Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our Mortgage Loan Pre-Qualifying Calculator.

-Remember these are only guidelines.
-We'd be happy to help you pre-qualify to help you figure out how large a mortgage loan you can afford.
+Remember these are just guidelines.
+We'd be happy to help you pre-qualify to help you determine how large a mortgage you can afford.